jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt3.md

 <h3>Creating Accounts</h3>

-As discussed above, account creation on XLM is an explicit operation, orchestrated by calling the <b>CreateAccount</b> operation like so:
+As discussed previously, account creation on XLM is an explicit operation, orchestrated by calling the <b>CreateAccount</b> operation like so:

 ```javascript
 // Replace these with the corresponding account and destination